homieiot/homie5-device-profiles/README.md

     - if either "minimum" or "maximum" is provided, the other MUST also be provided
     - If "minimum" and "maximum" are provided, then the actual value sent to the device will be the "brightness" value mapped to the range between "minimum" and "maximum".

+Note:
-Note: Capabilities MAY have additional properties, unless specified otherwise.
+ - Capabilities MAY have additional properties, unless specified otherwise.
+ - Each node represents an instantiation of a capability.
+There can be more than one of the same capability on a device (e.g. 2 button capability nodes for a wall switch with 2 buttons)

 # Device descriptions